Carbon Black EDR (Endpoint Detection and Response) is the new name for the product formerly called CB Response.

 NOTE: The segment id is in decimal, not in hex when part of the uuid.

-Cb Response 6.1 will keep track of the last segment (segment where process termination was observed) This segment is identified with the field
+EDR 6.1 will keep track of the last segment (segment where process termination was observed).
+This segment is identified with the field

 terminated set to